kxz/omnipresence/docs/settings.rst

 As ``#`` is also used to indicate comments in YAML, the directive must be quoted if it is given::

-    connection example:
     "channel #foo":
         plugin foo.specific: [foo]

 Needless to say, leaving it off is generally easier.

-As with connections, the ``autojoin`` directive inside a ``channel`` block controls whether Omnipresence joins that channel upon connecting to the server.
-The ``autojoin`` directive is meaningless inside ``private`` blocks, on the other hand, and therefore it is an error to put one there.
+Inside a ``channel`` block, the value of the ``enabled`` directive controls Omnipresence's automatic join and part behavior.
+If it is true, the default for all explicitly configured channels, the channel is automatically joined on bot start and configuration reload.
+If false, the channel is not joined on bot start, and is parted from on reload if the bot is present there.
+If set to the string ``"soft"``, the default for all channels not explicitly mentioned in the configuration, the channel is not joined on bot start, but is not parted from on reload.

 .. _settings-plugin: